 The tiny, black seeds are collected and then planted in protected areas until they begin forming bulbs, at which time they are transplanted into pots.
 Germination will usually take anywhere from 28-56 days.

-However, it will take anywhere from 3-5 years before the seeds produce a blooming size bulb.
+However, it will take anywhere from three to five years before the seeds produce a blooming size bulb.
 In addition, if the seed is a hybrid, the new plant will not be the same as the parent plant from which it came.

 Collecting Seeds after Paperwhites Bloom